mmaxwell/fgrid/README.md

 This grid is a subclass of <code>List</code>.  <code>List</code> is the exact same as <code>Grid</code> except it expects a <code>renderRow</code> method and only renders a single row as a list of items.

 # License
-New BSD License © 2012–2013 Matthew Maxwell http://www.matthewcmaxwell.com.
-Released under Dojo Foundation CLA.
+New BSD License © 2012–2013 Matthew Maxwell <a href="http://www.matthewcmaxwell.com">http://www.matthewcmaxwell.com</a>.
+Released under <a href="http://dojofoundation.org/about/cla">Dojo Foundation CLA</a>.